 Cleveland, Ohio is one of those cities we have been to many times but never wrote about.
 Why you may ask?
 Because, Megan, aka Chichi, grew up here and it’s so easy to not think of your hometown or something you’re so familiar with as a cool destination to travel to.

 We discovered there are so many cool and interesting things to do in Cleveland, not only on this trip but on trips in the past.
 And it wasn’t until recently that we started realizing this city is a place many others might enjoy.

-Cleveland is home to the Rock and Roll Hall of Fame, Lake Erie, The Great Lakes Science Center, and tons of other places you could fill a year’s worth of activities with.
-However, instead of trying to cover it all, which would be close to impossible unless we had a website just dedicated to Cleveland, we decided to feature some of the most happening spots and our picks for best things to do in Cleveland.
+There are so many famous Cleveland attractions to enjoy all year round — the Rock and Roll Hall of Fame, Lake Erie, the Great Lakes Science Center.
+However, instead of trying to cover it all, we decided to feature some of the most happening spots and our picks for best unmissable things to do in Cleveland, Ohio.

 West Side Market